qa-Ashut0sh/Portfolio/README.md

 __Jira__
   * know how to create bug reports
   * able to create projects and track their progress
+  * able to write and execute test cases in Jira-zephyr

 __Postman__
   * know how to test api
   * know how to use postman runner and check api performance

+__Jmeter__
+  * know how to perfom load testing
+  * know how to genrate performance test reports

 ## Examples of my work
 ### Bug reports and test cases of work in Jira